Councils to be told to identify staff earning £58,200

 The consultation says the government's "preference" is for the £58,200 threshold - the starting salary for senior civil servants - to apply to disclosure of salaries in local authorities.

-"This is intended to increase accountability and ensure salaries are consistent with level of responsibility."'Maze of middle management'
+"This is intended to increase accountability and ensure salaries are consistent with level of responsibility."

 As well as local councils the code would also cover parish councils, national park authorities, Transport for London, police and fire authorities and waste authorities.